nickyonge/map-layout-editor/Assets/Data/readme.md

 # Attribution

 Listed here are all data sources used in this project.[^citations]

+The data itself is located in the Resources folder, for edit-time loading in the Unity engine.

+It is separated into City and Country subdirectories.

 ## Databases